Laravel soft delete: the definitive guide

 column in your database containing the date where your entry has been deleted.

-How to set up a soft delete
+How to set up soft deletes

 Laravel requires you to take two easy steps to set up a soft delete.